acedev488/react-mapbox-reactive/README.md

 Click anywhere on the map to drop a draggable marker; use the panel in the top-right to change the cities layer's color/radius/opacity live, switch base styles, or toggle the heatmap and the animated marker.

+## Why components, not just hooks?

+A `useMarker(map, { lngLat, color })` hook could do the exact same mount/update/unmount work — the effects inside would look almost identical to `Marker.tsx`.
+The reason this repo uses components instead:

+- **Lists are free.** `markers.map((m) => <Marker key={m.id} ... />)` gets you
+  correct add/remove/reorder behavior from React's own key-based reconciliation.
+The hook equivalent means manually diffing an array of hook calls, which you can't do (hooks can't be called conditionally or in a loop) — you'd end up re-deriving a lot of what JSX already gives you.
+- **Composition reads the same as the rest of the app.** `<Layer>` under a conditional, inside a list, wrapped by a component that adds a click handler — all ordinary JSX patterns, no separate mental model for "map stuff" vs. "everything else."
+- **It's a closer match for how DOM elements already work in React**, which is the whole premise this repo is exploring.

+This is not a claim that renderless components are strictly *better* than hooks in general — for a single, one-off map entity a hook is arguably simpler.
+It's specifically the "many entities driven by a list in state" case where components pull ahead.

+### Why not `react-map-gl`?

+[`react-map-gl`](https://github.com/visgl/react-map-gl) is a real, maintained wrapper around Mapbox/MapLibre with its own `<Marker>`/`<Source>`/`<Layer>` components — for production use, it's almost certainly what you want instead of hand-rolling this.
+This repo exists to show *how* that kind of wrapper works under the hood, not to replace it.

 ## Testing

 `npm run test` runs the zustand store tests and the `diffKeys` unit tests (`vitest`).
 There's also a GitHub Actions workflow (`.github/workflows/ci.yml`) that runs lint, test, and build on every push.